ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/06_orf_prediction/README.md

 DIAMOND BLASTp results were subsequently incorporated into `TransDecoder.Predict` using the `--retain_blastp_hits` option.
 The `--single_best_only` option was used to retain a single best-supported ORF per transcript.

-After ORF prediction, custom post-processing was used to retain non-redundant coding sequences by selecting isoforms encoding unique CDSs and prioritizing the longest representative sequence.
+After ORF prediction, custom post-processing was used to remove exact duplicate coding sequences, retaining a single representative for each unique CDS sequence.

 Predicted CDSs ≥5,000 nt were additionally inspected through DIAMOND BLASTp searches against the Swiss-Prot database to assess potential assembly artifacts.